nginxinc/nginx-gateway-fabric/docs/resource-validation.md

 The HTTPRoute "coffee" is invalid: spec.hostnames[0]: Invalid value: "cafe.!@#$%example.com": spec.hostnames[0] in body should match '^(\*\.)?[a-z0-9]([-a-z0-9]*[a-z0-9])?(\.[a-z0-9]([-a-z0-9]*[a-z0-9])?)*$'
 ```

-> While unlikely, this validation step can be bypassed if the Gateway API CRDs are modified to remove the validation.
+> While unlikely, bypassing this validation step is possible if the Gateway API CRDs are modified to remove the validation.
-> If this happens, Step 4 will ensure that invalid values (from NGINX perspective) are rejected.
+> If this happens, Step 4 will reject any invalid values (from NGINX perspective).

 ### Step 2 - Webhook Validation by Gateway API Webhook

 The Gateway API comes with a validating webhook which is enabled by default in the Gateway API installation manifests.
-It validates Gateway API resources using advanced rules not available in the OpenAPI schema validation.
+It validates Gateway API resources using advanced rules unavailable in the OpenAPI schema validation.
 For example, if
 you create a Gateway resource with a TCP listener that configures a hostname, the webhook will reject it with the
 following error: